wsvincent/django-conf-demo/README.md

   * Make and set virtual env (highlight `uv` support)
   * Template language (Django/Jinja2) and project-level `templates` dir option
   * Installs Django into it
 * Switch to `django-conf-demo` repo and show "Django Structure" in left sidebar.
-Key info you need:
+The key info you need is quickly visible:
   * Global `settings.py` file
   * All Admin, Models, Views in one place
   * Easy to navigate especially in larger real-world project

 ## Feature 2: Django Server + Templates
-* Run Server with Green Run button
-  * Click `http://127.0.0.1:8000/` link in Run menu on bottom (also show Red Stop and Green Run buttons in top nav)
 * `Shift-Shift` to `polls.html` to open `templates/polls.html`
-* Click on "Refresh to see preview" and load page
+* Click on "Run django-conf-demo" to start server and see the page
+  * Depending on the visitor, can be fun to go through these questions, demo the Polls tutorial if they're not already familiar
 * Remove "<p>Conference demo...</p>" text and show live preview auto updates (saves time and switching windows)
-* Select Terminal -> drop down arrow for `manage.py` to run `makemigrations` or `migrate`, which are part of the normal flow whenever making changes to a Django model

 ## Feature 3: Database Support
 * At a glance visualize your entire database, tables/columns/etc
-* Click `Database` icon and double-click on the `polls_question` table to show questions
+* Click `Database` icon --> `db` --> `main` --> double-click on the `polls_question` table to show questions.
+Also double-click on `polls_choice` to show responses.
+And `auth-user` to show full User info.
+* Note that can see this info in built-in admin, but quick view within IDE to not breakup your flow
 * Should auto-detect but can also drag/drop `db.sqlite3` over there to establish a connection
-* Double-click on `auth-user` to show full User info, too

 ## Feature 4: IDE Features for Django
 * Autocomplete
-  * `Shift-Shift INS` to navigate to `INSTALLED_APS` in `mysite/settings.py`
+  * `Shift-Shift INST` to navigate to `INSTALLED_APS` in `mysite/settings.py`
   * Make a typo and show warning, ex type `newapp` at bottom of `INSTALLED_APPS` list
 * Refactor
   * `Shift-Shift Index` to navigate to `polls.views.IndexView`